 Does accidental driving count as a DUII?

 What Cruz did not address was whether driving includes accidental acts that cause movement of the vehicle.
 This question was addressed in a 1995 Oregon Court of Appeals decision.
 In Moe v.
 MVD, the plaintiff appealed an order from the trial court affirming a suspension of his license for failing to take a breathalyzer test (part of Oregon’s Implied Consent Law).
 On the night in question, Moe was the passenger in his friend’s vehicle.
 “Nature had called” his friend out of the vehicle, and while away, an intoxicated Moe turned the vehicle on and reached across to the driver’s window controls to roll down his passenger-side window.
 In doing so, he inadvertently struck the gearshift, popping the car into gear.
 The car jerked forward hitting a total of eight cars before finally coming to a stop.
 After police arrived, an intoxicated Moe was arrested for DUII.

 Moe’s argument, his only argument, was that he could not have been “driving” because something more than accidental conduct was required — what is termed a “volitional act”.
 The Court, hesitant to read such a requirement into the statute, ruled otherwise.
 The Court held that even accidental conduct constituting movement or propulsion of a vehicle is “driving” within the context of the DUII statute.

-If you or someone you care about has been arrested for DUII and are in need of an attorney, reach out for your free consultation with a knowledgeable DUII lawyer.
+If you or someone you care about has been arrested for DUII and are in need of an attorney, reach out for your free consultation with a knowledgeable DUII lawyer in Bend, OR.
 Call today: 541-241-6657